Al-Ferguson/StarTrek/Misc STFC Doc/STFC Incursion Notes.md

 ## Alliance Advanced Planning
 1. Ensure Enhancers benefiting Incursion have been enabled.
-   - Hull, and Advanced Hull, Enhancer
+   - Hull, and Advanced Hull, Enhancer.
-   - PvP Enhancer
+   - PvP Enhancer.
-   - Siege Enhancer
+   - Siege Enhancer.
 1. 24-36 hours before Incursion:
    - Move all members out of Territory to <=L19 Space and __SHIELD__!
    - Do __NOT__ Hive.